Brooke Butler, who was in fourth grade on 9/11, remembers what it was like at school and home that day.

-- Primary source memories of an event will, of course, vary by person depending on where they were at the time of the event, how old they were, etc. How do you think these variations might affect your work as an historian developing an historic account of an event?
+- Primary source memories of an events vary by person depending on where they were at the time of the event, how old they were, etc. Ask students: How do you think these variations might affect a historian’s work in developing an historic account of an event?
 What strengths and potential limitations do you see with using memories from different people, even if they conflict?

 - After viewing this video, have students write a short dramatic play or story about that day.
 They can also create a piece of art that displays the emotions of the day.